Last updated - April 2014

 The Convention was amended to respond to the call of the G20 at its April 2009 London Summit to align it to the international standard on exchange of information on request and to open it to all countries, in particular to ensure that developing countries could benefit from the new more transparent environment.
 The amended Convention was opened for signature on 1st June 2011.

 Since 2009 the G20 has consistently encouraged countries to sign the Convention including most recently at the meeting of the G20 Leaders Summit in September 2013 where the communique stated “We call on all countries to join the Multilateral Convention on Mutual Administrative Assistance in tax Matters without further delay.”
-Currently over 60 countries have signed the Convention and it has been extended to over 10 jurisdictions.
+Currently over 60 countries have signed the Convention and it has been extended to over 10 jurisdictions (Chart of Signatures).
 This represents a wide range of countries including all G20 countries, all BRIICS, almost all OECD countries, major financial centres and a growing number of developing countries.

 The Convention has now taken on increasing importance with the G20’s recent call for automatic exchange of information to become the new international tax standard of exchange of information.
 The Convention provides the ideal instrument to swiftly implement automatic exchange.